gowen100/Coursera-JH-R-Week3-Final-Project/CodeBook.md

 * The features.txt file is used to label columns derived from the x data (smartphone readings)
 * The activity_labels.txt file is used to replace numeric activity levels with more meaningful names such as WALKING.
 * Columns containing mean or standard deviation data are extracted from the file

-The data is then grouped by subject and activity, and the mean is calculated for every measurement column.
+* The columns are grouped on activity and subject and means calcluated
-Finally, the summary dataset is written to a file, data_summary.txt.
+* This analysis is output to a file

 ### Columns in output file